General Requirements for Undergraduate Degrees

 A candidate for graduation must earn, in residence, the last thirty (30) semester hours that are offered for the degree.
 Some instructional units have additional residency requirements.
 A transfer student from another institution must:

 - spend at least two semesters in full-time residence work;

 - secure credit in residence for at least 12 semester hours of upper division courses in his or her major and six hours of upper division courses in his or her minor or 18 semester credit hours at the junior/senior level for a composite major.

 Application for Graduation

 A student expecting to graduate must file an application for graduation.
-The student should be within 30 hours of completion of the required hours for graduation and should file the application before the semester in which he or she intends to graduate.
+The student should be within 30 hours of completion of the required hours for graduation.
 The filing deadline is printed each semester in the schedule of courses.
 Prior to applying for graduation, the student should review his or her academic records and his or her online degree audit, which matches completed coursework against listed degree requirements, with an academic advisor to verify he or she is eligible to apply for graduation.
 The student should then obtain an application with instructions for completion from his or her major department.
 Each applicant must submit a printed degree audit along with the completed application for graduation.

 Students should keep their graduation filing fee receipts.
 These receipts must be presented at the time caps and gowns are purchased at the University Bookstore.